marlonbarrios/marlonbarrios.github.io/README.md

 ## Sumary

-I am an interdiciplinary artists, creative technologist, researcher and educator with passion for complexity, networked systems, movement arts, contemplative practices, social innovation and community development.
-I danced profesionaly for more than 20 years and I have done research on embodied copgnition, interactive multimedia systems, human-computer interaction, netwoked sociotechnical systems/bottom-up architectures for creative processes and knowledge transmission and aesthetic software.
-I am fascinated by the possibilities of the blockchain for artictic practices and its implications for governance, ownership and the commons  for  the creative industries/creators economies.
+I am an interdiciplinary artist, creative technologist, researcher and educator with passion for complexity, networked systems, movement arts, contemplative practices, social innovation and community development.
+I danced profesionaly for more than 20 years and I have done research on embodied cognition, movement improvisation, awareness practices, interactive multimedia systems, human-computer interaction, aesthetic coding, netwoked sociotechnical systems/bottom-up architectures for creative processes, knowledge transmission and care.
+I am fascinated by the possibilities of P2P technologies and the blockchain for artictic practices and its implications for governance, ownership, the commons and social change.
 I am the creator of [dance-tech.net and MotionDAO.](https://marlonbarrios.github.io/#web3web-20-online-communities-development)

 I have been interested in creating platforms with a p2p architecture and establishing collaborations.
 I have always been driven by curiosity and my capacity to see the whole and its parts.
 I have learned to move fast and efficiently from large scale problems, such as networks to the specificities of software implementation.
 I have lots of collaborative experience envisioning, engineering, coordinating and passion for deploying cutting edge international projects intersecting software, culture and people.

 Currently, I am developing applications with modern JavaScript frameworks exploring the potential of WEBXR, WEBGL, ML for mixed reality experiences, blockchain and weareables.
+Power to the browser!

 ## Bio